Among the most recurring vulnerabilities are injection flaws, not for

 SQLi bypass attacks

-because of the content type of the web application
+it because of the content type of the web application resulting in

 The block comment